avishekdutta14/iMAGine/README.md

 This script requires python3,  pandas, and numpy (python libraries).

-mag_extract.py can be ran using the following command
+#### mag_extract.py can be ran using the following command for Bowers et al., 2017 conditions

 ```
 chmod a+x mag_extract.py